jrmtoubRHL/jrmtoubRHL.github.io/FAQ.md

 </h1>

 <a href="https://github.com/jrmtoubRHL/jrmtoubRHL.github.io/raw/master/Free_sample_100bb_3B_HU.apkg" download>Download 100 free anki cards (HU CASH 3betpot)</a>
-Some phone have some display problem, if you see only two color deck, there is an easy solution, let me know.
+*Some phone display the cards in a weird way, if you see only two color deck, there is an easy solution, let me know.*

 <h1 id="Buy-Anki-cards-packages">